qu1j0t3/hough/README.md

 poetry shell
 ```

+The first line is required to update `pip` to a new enough version to be compatible with
+`manylinux` wheel packaging, required for PyMuPDF.

 ## Usage

 To get started right away on a bunch of TIFF page images, one page per file: